 In the early 1900s, the Bradford Guardians pioneered the provision of a separate "cottage homes" establishment for the elderly poor.
 The site chosen was at Daisy Hill, two miles to the north-west of Bradford.

 The cottages were arranged around three sides of a rectangle.
 The central area, open to the south, contained grass and trees.

 A house at the centre of the northern side presumably contained the site superintendent's lodgings and offices.

 The cottages were later known as Hill Top Cottages.
 The site has latterly been used by local social services.

 In 1912, the union's aged poor were also being accommodated at premises on Back Lane, Manningham.

 Daisy Hill Workhouse

 In 1910, the Bradford Guardians erected a further workhouse at Daisy Hill, not far from the Union's homes for the aged (see map above).
-It was designed by Fred Holland and intended for use as a 'test' workhouse for the union's able-bodied paupers, while the Little Horton site was to be reserved for the sick and infirm.
+It was designed by Fred Holland and originally used as a 'test' workhouse for the union's able-bodied paupers, while the Little Horton site was reserved for the sick and infirm.